Armond452/Vectras-VM/README.md

 # Vectras-VM
 Welcome to Vectras VM!
-A virtual machine app for Android based on QEMU that lets you emulate various OSes including Windows, macOS, Linux, and Android.
+A virtual machine app for Android based on QEMU that lets you emulate various OSes including Windows, macOS, Linux, and Android. you will need Chrome OS 106 to 140 Or Android 3.2 to Android 18.3 Or Android Emu